NashTech-Labs/parser-generator-plugin/README.md

 Motivation:

 <p><a href="https://calcite.apache.org/">Apache Calcite</a> has an in-built Sql Parser.
 This plugin helps to keep the template files and configuration to a different project.
-Thus,allowing to have cleaner build structure and project dependencies.</p>
+Thus, allowing to have cleaner build structure and project dependencies.</p>

 Configurations: